Blind Spot in Dependency Management

 That’s what concerns me.
 The lack of changelogs, and the lack of discussions about the lack of changelogs.
 I want to make conscious decisions about my project’s dependencies.
 I don’t want a pig in a poke.
 With my luck, I can’t rely on luck either.
 I want to read, understand, track and evaluate every change until I’m like through 30 of them.
 Then I’ll blindly update rest of the libs and hope for the best anyways.
 But these 30, they are important.
 I want them to be quality changes.
 Is it too much to ask?

 Sorry for so much ranting so far.
-Let me make add some utility to this article and give some advice on good changeloggin:
+Let me try to add some utility to this article and give an advice on good changeloggin: